 Five Steps to Accomplishing Goals on the Farm

 If you read my blog because you desire to become a farmer or you are a beginning farmer, I am delighted you are here.
-But I need to let you know that farming isn’t always fun and it certainly doesn’t always go smoothly.
-Farming has grown me in ways that I didn’t think possible and it has been worth it.
+Unfortunately, farming isn’t always fun and it certainly doesn’t always go smoothly.
+Farming has grown me in ways that I didn’t think possible, but it has been worth it.
 It can also help you to grow as a person too.
 I would like to tell you a story about what farming has taught me about diligence.
 Hopefully, these five steps will help you develop diligence on the farm or in whatever area you require diligence.

 The plan for the day

 - My husband and two sons were going to grind two batches of feed for the cattle while I caught up on laundry and dishes.